piyushgaikwad/system-low-level-blueprints/oop/java/abstraction/README.md

 - **Reduces complexity**: Hides unnecessary implementation details.
 - **Increases code reusability**: Encourages the reuse of abstracted logic.
 - **Enhances security**: Protects internal object details from unintended modifications.
-- **Improves maintainability**: Makes code easier to manage and update.
+- **Improves maintainability**: Makes code easier to manage and update

 Abstraction in Java is mainly achieved using: